iblai/iblai-python-sdk/docs/AiMentorApi.md

 Endpoint to create and view, update and delete periodic agents.
 Periodic agents are schedulers issued for mentors.
 These are configured with input prompt (if any) as well as a cron schedule to trigger the periodic agent.
 Access to these are restricted to platform admins and tenant administrators  Session information for running the periodic agent will be generated with the credentials of the user (platform administrator) who created the agent.
+A Periodic Agent is allowed to have a `callback_url` and `callback_secret`.
+When a `callback_url` is set for a Periodic Agent, a post request with data entries containing the log and timestamp of the run will be made to the callback_url provided.
+Here is the payload structure:         ```         {             \"timestamp\": \"timestamp when the run completed\",             \"status\": \"status of the periodic agent\",             \"prompt\": \"input prompt to agent,             \"agent_output\": \"...final response of agent\",             \"log\": \"... full agent run log\",             \"log_id\": periodic agent log id.,         }         ``` The payload is encrypted using the `callback_secret` provided.
+You can validate the payload using the X-Hub-Signature-256 signature header for request data.
+This is a Sha256 encoded HMAC hex digest of the payload body.  ```python import hmac import haslib  def validate_payload(request: HttpRequest, callback_secret: str):     # Get the X-Hub-Signature-256 header from the request     received_signature = request.META.get(\"HTTP_X_HUB_SIGNATURE_256\", \"\")      if not received_signature.startswith(\"sha256=\"):         # Invalid signature format         return False      received_signature = received_signature[len(\"sha256=\") :]      try:         # Get the raw request body         payload = request.body          # Compute the expected signature using the app_secret         expected_signature = hmac.new(             callback_secret.encode(), payload, hashlib.sha256         ).hexdigest()          if hmac.compare_digest(received_signature, expected_signature):             # Signatures match, the payload is genuine             return True         else:             # Signatures don't match             return False     except Exception as e:         # Handle any errors that may occur during validation         return False  ```

 ### Example